-About 70%-80% of acute pancreatitis cases result from chronic excessive intake of alcohol or from gallstones. , The mechanisms behind why these factors lead to pancreatitis are still being elucidated.
-Less common contributors include severe hypertriglyceridemia, hypercalcemia, mumps, abdominal trauma, cigarette smoking and medications such as azathioprine, ACE inhibitors, valproic acid, thiazides, diuretics, narcotics, hormones and steroids.
-Pancreatitis also occurs as a transient complication of endoscopic retrograde cholangiopancreatography (ERCP) and may manifest only by elevated amylase and/or lipase levels.
+About 70-80% of acute pancreatitis cases result from chronic excessive intake of alcohol or from gallstones., The mechanisms behind why these factors lead to pancreatitis are still being elucidated.
+Less common contributors include severe hypertriglyceridemia, hypercalcemia, mumps, abdominal trauma, cigarette smoking, and medications such as azathioprine, ACE inhibitors, valproic acid, thiazide diuretics, narcotics, hormones, and steroids.
+Pancreatitis also occurs as a transient complication of endoscopic retrograde cholangiopancreatography (ERCP).

 Acute pancreatitis ranges from a mild, self-limited condition to a severe pathological process with hemorrhagic necrosis leading to systemic multi-organ failure and death.
 Clinical presentation includes steady, severe epigastric pain and tenderness.
 The pain often persists for hours to days, radiates to the back, and may be relieved by leaning forward.
 Further symptoms include abdominal distention, nausea, vomiting, fever, tachycardia, diaphoresis, and jaundice.
 Severe cases may present with signs of peritonitis (guarding, rebound tenderness, fever), dehydration, and shock.

-Presentation may be similar to acute pancreatitis, with epigastric pain that often radiates to the back, nausea, vomiting, food intolerance, steatorrhea, jaundice, and glucose intolerance.
+Presentation may be similar to that of acute pancreatitis, with epigastric pain that often radiates to the back, nausea, vomiting, food intolerance, steatorrhea, jaundice, and glucose intolerance.
 However, chronic pancreatitis may be asymptomatic.

 Up to 30% of acute pancreatitis cases are idiopathic, but multiple risk factors have been identified and include:

 Alcohol use.
-About 10% of chronic alcoholics will develop acute pancreatitis.
+About 10% of individuals with chronic alcohol use disorder will develop acute pancreatitis.
 Alcohol is the leading cause of chronic pancreatitis.